Quickstart (Local)

 )

-Now that our definitions are complete, we can apply it to our Featureform instance.
+Now that our definitions are complete, we can apply them to our Featureform instance.

 featureform apply definitions.py --local